sunnatTuychiyev/Mazzaly_backend/README.md

 variables are provided, the app will use Django's SMTP backend.

 Environment variables can be configured using a `.env` file.
 See `.env.example` for the available keys.

+All list endpoints use page number pagination.
+Pass `?page=<number>` to navigate through results.
+By default each page contains 10 items, but recipe lists use a smaller size of 5 for faster loading.
+You can adjust the global size with the `PAGE_SIZE` setting or use `?page_size=` with recipe requests to override it.

 ### Importing Recipes